RapidCodeLab/gopusher-wiki/docs/04-app-manage.md

 ## Application Managment

-After successfully install, there are three simple command to manage your application:
+After successfully installing the application, there are three simple commands you will use to manage your application:

 ### Run
 ```bash